Simple connectivity of Fargues--Fontaine curves

 \begin{lemma} Let $U$ be an open disc in $D$ bounded by $x$.
 If $f_1(\calE,x) = 0$, then the restriction of $\calE$ to $U$ has trivial connection. \end{lemma} \begin{proof} This is an instance of the Dwork transfer principle \cite[Theorem~9.6.1]{kedlaya-book}. \end{proof}

 \begin{lemma} Let $U$ be an open annulus in $D$ and let $T$ be a coordinate on $U$.
 For each positive integer $m$, let $U_m$ be the $m$-fold cover of $U$ with coordinate $T^{1/m}$.
 Suppose that there exists a finite \'etale cover $\pi: D' \to D$ such that the pullback of $\calE$ to $D'$ has trivial connection.
-If $f_1(\calE,x) =0$ for each $x$ in the skeleton of $U$, then there exists a positive integer $m \leq \deg(\pi)!$ not divisible by $p$ such that the pullback of $\calE$ to $U_m$ has trivial connection. \end{lemma} \begin{proof} The condition that $f_1(\calE, x) = 0$ for each $x$ in the skeleton of $U$ means, in classical language, that $\calE$ satisfies the \emph{Robba condition} on $U$.
-We may then apply \cite[Theorem~13.5.5]{kedlaya-book} to construct an \emph{exponent} $A \in \ZZ_p^n$ for $\calE$ on $U$ in the sense of the Christol--Mebkhout theory of $p$-adic exponents \cite[Theorem~13]{kedlaya-book}.
-We claim that $A \in \QQ^n$; this may be checked after shrinking $U$, so we may reduce to the case where $\pi^{-1}(U)$ admits a connected component $U'$ which is itself an annulus.
-Let $d$ be the degree of $U' \to U$; then $dA$ is an exponent of the pullback of $\calE$ to $U'$, as is the zero vector because this connection is trivial.
-By \cite[Theorem~13.5.6]{kedlaya-book}, $dA \in \ZZ^n$, proving the claim.
+If $f_1(\calE,x) =0$ for each $x$ in the skeleton of $U$, then there exists a positive integer $m \leq \deg(\pi)!$ not divisible by $p$ such that the pullback of $\calE$ to $U_m$ has trivial connection. \end{lemma} \begin{proof} We first note that thanks to \cite[Corollary~13.6.4]{kedlaya-book}, we may deduce the desired result from the corresponding statement about some smaller open annulus contained in $U$.
+We are thus free to shrink $U$ as needed throughout the argument.
+To begin with, we may assume that $\pi^{-1}(U)$ admits a connected component $U'$ which is itself an annulus.

-Let $m$ be the lowest common denominator of $A$.
-By \cite[Theorem~13.6.1]{kedlaya-book}, the pullback of $\calE$ to $U_m$ is unipotent.
-However, this pullback is also semisimple, as this may be checked after pulling back along $\pi$; consequently, the pullback of $\calE$ to $U_m$ is trivial. \end{proof}
+Let $\calF$ be the pushforward along $\pi$ of the trivial connection on $U'$.
+Then $\calF$ is semisimple and $\calE$ occurs as a subobject, so $\calE$ is also semisimple.

+The condition that $f_1(\calE, x) = 0$ for each $x$ in the skeleton of $U$ means, in classical language, that $\calE$ satisfies the \emph{Robba condition} on $U$.
+We may thus apply the Christol--Mebkhout theory of \emph{$p$-adic exponents} as described in \cite[Chapter~13]{kedlaya-book}.

+Let $\calR^{\bd}$ be the ring of germs of bounded analytic functions on subannuli of $U$ with outer radius 1 (i.e., the \emph{bounded Robba ring} over $F$ in the sense of \cite[Definition~15.1.2]{kedlaya-book}); this is a henselian discrete valuation ring with residue field $\kappa_F((t))$ where $\kappa_F$ is the residue field of $F$.
+The corresponding ring associated to $U'$ is a finite extension $\calR^{\bd \prime}$ of $\calR^{\bd}$.